tianyishan/Blind_Deconvolution/README.md

 ### Next Step

-A future goal of this project is to optimaize the speed of running the algorithm.
+The future goals of this project are
+- To optimaize the speed of running the algorithm.
+- To adapting it with modern deep learning methods.
+- To work with a wider variety of blurred kernels and images.
+- To create a GUI.